EshaShandilya/evok/README.md

 # evok
 EvoK consists of a pair of wearable prototype devices (i.e., sender and receiver).
 The sender is designed as a headband enabling continuous sensing of heart rate with aesthetic designs to maximize social acceptance.
 The receiver is designed asa wristwatch enabling unobtrusive receiving of the loved one’s continuous heart rate with multi-modal notification systems.
+The project is coded on Microsoft's makecode platform (https://makecode.microbit.org/) using Microbit and Pulse sensor (https://pulsesensor.com/).

+Please find a detailed report about the concept at

 ### Sender Code
 > Open this page at [https://eshashandilya.github.io/evoksender/](https://eshashandilya.github.io/evoksender/)